Il canto di Natale

 Italians, like people in other countries, sing hymns such as Adeste Fidelis (“O Come All Ye Faithful") in the original Latin.
 However, the lyrics of other classic carols are quite different in Italian.
 Stille Nacht, for instance, originally written in German by an Ausrian composer, translates, not as “Silent Night,” but as Astro del ciel (Star of Heaven).
-Here is the first verse and the literal translation into English:
+Click here to listen.
+Below is the literal translation of the first verse into English:

 Astro del ciel / Pargol divin /mite Agnello Redentor!

 Tu che i Vati da lungi sognar / tu che angeliche voci nunziar, luce dona alle genti

 Star of Heaven / Holy child / meek lamb, you are our savior! / You are the one that far away prophets dream about/ You are the one that angelic voices announce/ Enlighten us all / instill peace in our hearts.

 Among the many beautiful Italian canti di Natale, the most beloved (and my personal favorite) is Tu Scendi dalle Stelle, written by Alphonsus Liquori in the 18th century.
 Click here to listen.
 The lyrics in Italian and an English translation of the first verse:

 Tu scendi dalle stelle

 Ti vedo qui tremar!